 \section{Further examples}

-For all the copulas hitherto, we have successfully derived closed-form expressions for the paths of maximal dependence.
-This is not always the case, and we demonstrate the fact in the following examples.
-Importantly, we still be able to derive closed-form expressions for the index $\kappa_L^*$.
+For all the copulas hitherto, we have derived closed-form expressions for their paths of maximal dependence.
+This may not always be the case as we illustrate with following examples; yet, we shall be able to derive closed-form expressions for the index $\kappa_L^*$.